 Experian will notify the other two credit reporting companies and they will add an alert to their files well.

-If you filed a police report and need to extend the alert for longer than 90 days, you may do so by submitting a copy of the report to us by mail.
-A form with instructions to add an extended fraud victim alert is provided when you click that option after selecting “Add a fraud alert message.”
+If you filed a police report and need to extend the alert for longer than twelve months, you may do so by submitting a copy of the report to us by mail.
+A form with instructions to add an extended fraud victim alert is provided when you click that option after selecting "Add a fraud alert message."

 In addition to working with Experian, you should notify the IRS.
 You may need to include a fraud victim document along with your tax return.